-Human resources covers a broad range of careers.
-Graduates with a Bachelor’s or Masters’ degree in Human Resources can apply for many positions, such as an Executive Recruiter, Training and Development Manager, and more.
+Human resources cover a broad range of careers.
+Graduates with a Bachelor’s or Masters’ degree in Human Resources can apply for many positions, such as Executive Recruiter, Training and Development Manager, and more.
 Here’s Value Colleges’ rundown of human resources degree jobs.

 What Is an Executive Recruiter?

 The role of an Executive Recruiter involves establishing relationships between employers and candidates who are looking for employment as a senior executive or upper-level management.
 It is up to the Executive Recruiter to be able to find the right applicants to fill these highly sought-after positions.
 Once you have established yourself as a high-level recruiter, your reputation will continue to bring in new clients on both sides of the table.